zaratsian/iaa-2022/session_02/Assignment_1_SQL.md

 ## **Questions:**

-1. Which bike station in San Francisco is the most popular when starting point for a trip?
+1. Which bike station in San Francisco is the most popular starting point?

 2. Which routes are the most popular?
 Please list the top 5.
 A route is a defined as a (start_station_name, end_station_name).

 3. Which stations are the furthest distance apart?
-Hint: If you're using BigQuery, I'd recommend calculating the distance in meters based on the longitude and latitude of the start and end points ([reference](https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions))
+Hint: If you're using BigQuery, I'd recommend calculating the distance in meters based on the longitude and latitude of the start and end points ([reference](https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions)).
+Please provide the top 5 stations furthest apart.

 -----------------